 myLoreto is a personalised, purpose-built system for students and staff to monitor and record progress and access information.
-Students can use myLoreto from within college and at home - visit https://my.loreto.ac.uk/ or the College website on www.loreto.ac.uk/ and follow the links to the intranet.
+Students can use myLoreto from within college and at home or the College website and follow the links to the intranet.
 Students can find a wide range of personalised information on myLoreto, including:

-- Daily timetable - Notices and announcements - Access to the network home drive and departmental SharePoints including access to resources - Exam timetables and the results of exams taken - · Student reviews, individual learning plan and details of target grades - · Attendance and punctuality records - Sign up links for special events such as revision classes and Mary Ward Day.
+- · Daily timetable - · Notices and announcements - Access to the network home drive and departmental SharePoints including access to resources - Exam timetables and the results of exams taken - · Student reviews, individual learning plan and details of target grades - Attendance and punctuality records - Sign up links for special events such as revision classes and Mary Ward Day.